redox-os/book/src/porting-applications.md

 - The recipe `PATH` environment variable only read build tool recipes declared in the `build.dev-dependencies` data type or the host system's `/usr/bin` directory, it can't read the `/usr/lib` and `/include` folders because the Linux library objects don't work on Redox.
 - The recipe support recursive dependencies, thus you don't need to specify a dependency two times if some dependency already provides it
 - Don't add build tools in the `build.dependencies` data type, check the [Debian](https://packages.debian.org/stable/build-essential) and [Arch Linux](https://archlinux.org/packages/core/any/base-devel/) meta-packages for a common reference of build tools.
+- The Arch Linux package dependency information page show the dependencies of all available package variants (feature sets) and not just the default feature set, which can be misleading.
+Check the package names and functions in the `PKGBUILD` file of the package to determine if it has dependencies from non-minimal and non-default feature sets

 ### Linking